MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ---
-title: Collect diagnostic logs for Azure Stack HCI
+title: Collect diagnostic logs for Azure Local
 description: How to collect diagnostic logs and share them with Microsoft.
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 03/19/2024
+ms.date: 10/07/2024
 ---

-# Collect diagnostic logs for Azure Stack HCI
+# Collect diagnostic logs for Azure Local

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article describes how to collect diagnostic logs and send them to Microsoft to help identify and fix any issues with your Azure Stack HCI solution.
+This article describes how to collect diagnostic logs and send them to Microsoft to help identify and fix any issues with your Azure Local solution.

 ## On-demand log collection

-On-demand log collection involves manually collecting and sending diagnostic logs to Microsoft using the `Send-DiagnosticData` cmdlet from any node within the Azure Stack HCI cluster.
+On-demand log collection involves manually collecting and sending diagnostic logs to Microsoft using the `Send-DiagnosticData` cmdlet from any node within the Azure Local instance.
 When you run this cmdlet, the logs are temporarily copied locally.
 This copy is parsed, sent to Microsoft, and then deleted from your system.
 Microsoft retains this diagnostic data for up to 30 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

 ### When to use on-demand log collection